Contact

 Maps, Mapping, and GIS

-Summer Program for College Students
+Online Summer Courses for College Students

 Explore new urban research methods.
 Expand your knowledge.
 Open possibilities.

-College students worldwide have the opportunity to enroll in urban studies courses at Cornell.
+College students worldwide have the opportunity to enroll in urban studies courses at Cornell this summer.
 Leading researchers in the Department of City and Regional Planning teach courses for students from any background who are interested in both the wide-ranging challenges and opportunities facing cities around the world.
-Courses are taught entirely online, connecting students from anywhere in the world to new peers with common interests and faculty who introduce them to the current questions and debates that shape our cities and communities.

-Urban studies classes for college students are taught entirely online and designed to introduce students to new concepts, tools, and the myriad ways of analyzing current urban conditions, challenges, and possible solutions.
+Courses are taught entirely online and designed to introduce students from anywhere in the world to new concepts, tools, and the myriad ways of analyzing current urban conditions, challenges, and possible solutions.

 CRP 1111